u31999/note-node/README.md

 #### To add note :

-- npm run note add --title "The title" --body "The body"
+- node app.js add --title "The title" --body "The body"

 #### To Read note :

-- npm run note read --title "The title"
+- node app.js read --title "The title"

 #### To Remove note :

-- npm run note remove --title "The title"
+- node app.js remove --title "The title"

 #### To list all notes :

-- npm run note list
+- node app.js list

 #### Check all command available, with there alias :

-- npm run note help
+- node app.js --help

 #### Or :

-- npm run note <command> --help
+- node app.js <command> --help